-Attendance at two (2) events per year will be required beginning in the 2021-2022 school year:
+Attendance at two (2) events per year will be required and the building administrator shall notify staff of the two (2) required events no later than October 15 of each year:

 - 1. Open House/Back to School Night/Orientation - 2.
 Identified by Building Leadership Team